 Giant ‘murder’ hornets can decimate honeybees.
-A new study highlights one of their defenses: screaming.
+A new study highlights one of their defenses: Screaming.

 A nest filled with hundreds of ‘murder hornets’ was destroyed ‘just in the nick of time,’ officials say

 For more than seven years, Mattila and her colleagues have studied interactions between giant hornets and honeybees in Vietnam, according to a news release.
-Having recorded about 30,000 signals made by colonies of bees, they believe that a bee hive is in constant communication — a “bustling signalling space” — even when the bees are relaxed, the study says.
+Having recorded about 30,000 signals made by colonies of bees, they believe that a beehive is in constant communication — a “bustling signalling space” — even when the bees are relaxed, the study says.

 But during stressful events, those signals increase dramatically.
 When the V. soror hornet was threatening to wipe out a hive, the bees’ signals increased sevenfold, the study found.
 They may come in the form of hisses, quick bursts of vibration or the loud, high-pitched whine that had not been previously studied.

-The researchers recorded the bees’ reactions to five different hornet attacks, including ones by the V. soror and a slightly smaller hornet called the V. velutina.
+The researchers recorded the bees’ reactions to five hornet attacks, including ones by the V. soror and a slightly smaller hornet called the V. velutina.
 They placed microphones inside the hives and video recorded the hives’ exteriors to capture defense activities.

 While Mattila and her team knew the honeybees had been using the distress signal, they couldn’t figure out how the bees behaved while making the sound.
 After all, individual actions are difficult to spot during a giant hornet’s attack on a honeybee hive — a chaotic “melee” in which honeybees frantically run around and hornets swoop in and out of the hive, Mattila explained.